METHODE ELECTRONICS SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Sept.
-10, 2024 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until October 25, 2024 to file lead plaintiff applications in a securities class action lawsuit against Methode Electronics, Inc. (NYSE: MEI), if they purchased the Company's shares between June 23, 2022 and March 6, 2024, inclusive (the“Class Period”).
+NEW ORLEANS, Sept.
+13, 2024 /PRNewswire/ -- Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until October 25, 2024 to file lead plaintiff applications in a securities class action lawsuit against Methode Electronics, Inc. (NYSE: MEI ), if they purchased the Company's shares between June 23, 2022 and March 6, 2024, inclusive (the "Class Period").
 This action is pending in the United States District Court for the Northern District of Illinois.

 What You May Do